 If you've been out and about in your van during stormy weather, you’ll have noticed that big, tall, slab-sided vehicles don’t like strong winds very much.
 Fortunately, technology has the solution.

-A select few van manufacturers are now offering crosswind and side wind assistance systems, specifically designed to compensate for this kind of weather.
+Several van manufacturers now offer crosswind and side wind assistance systems, specifically designed to compensate for this kind of weather.

 Ford Transit and Transit Custom – Side Wind Stabilisation